Stuffed Mamba: Oversized States Lead to the Inability to Forget: Mamba-2 with Modified on passkey retrieval

 \section{Mamba-2 with Modified $\Delta_t$ on passkey retrieval}

 \citet{decimamba} and GitHub user \texttt{jzhang28}\footnote{\url{https://www.github.com/jzhang38/LongMamba}} propose to improve Mamba's length generalization by reducing the value of $\Delta_t$. \citet{decimamba} propose a heuristic method for identifying which head to modify and how to modify $\Delta_t$.
 However, their method requires task-dependent tweaking, so we do not consider comparing against it. \texttt{jzhang28} propose to simply multiply $\Delta_t$ by a constant (they used 0.5).
-We apply this method and sweep different $\Delta_t$ for the best passkey retrieval performance, but they all result in worse performance than the original model across all context lengths.
+We apply this method and sweep different $\Delta_t$ for the best passkey retrieval performance, but got near-zero accuracy across all passkey positions and context lengths.